Jonathan-Goldstein/JavaScript-Quiz/README.md

 https://jonathan-goldstein.github.io/JavaScript-Quiz/

-# Below are images showing the functional webpage:
+# Below are images showing the functional webpages:

 ## The landing page: